 I remember my mom making this classic beef goulash for dinner quite often.
 She would serve it up with slices of warm homemade bread smothered with butter.
 This is a comfort food recipe that makes me wish I were young again.

 Those were the days and I often wonder why we can’t actually appreciate those days while we are living them!
 I remember my mom telling me not to wish my life away.
 I think she likely knew what she was talking about after all.

 Classic Beef Goulash or American Chop Suey?

-The great thing about this recipe is you can make it pretty much any way you want to.
-My mom always would put green peppers in her goulash.
+The great thing about Classic Beef Goulash is you can make it pretty much any way you want to.
+My mom always would put green peppers and use home-canned tomatoes in her goulash recipe.
 She never used fresh garlic back then, but I use it now so when I made this recipe I used onions, bell pepper, and fresh garlic.